aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/shavuot-readings/the-story-of-toviyah-for-the-second-day-of-shavuot.html.md

 Now H.G. follows Aramaic as closely as possible, though leaving out the greater part of the legend; all the minor incidents and almost all the prayers are missing, so that the whole book is reduced to a comparatively short tale.
 But whatever there is left, is a literal translation which sometimes forces the character of the Hebrew.
 Thus it proves also the fact that Aramaic texts were translated into Hebrew at a later period, and that the legend of Tobit enjoyed a great reputation, and was preserved mainly through its connection with the liturgy.
 H.L. is also included in a volume containing all those books and poems which are usually associated with the prayer book and synagogue service.
 Through this connection one under stands the reason for its continual dwindling in size.
 It served as an illustration of the teaching of the Law, and was treated as such.
 By comparing H.G. with the Aramaic, we shall find that among other things omitted in both is that peculiar legend of the intended sacrifice of the two sons of Sennacherib, mentioned in H.M., chapter I. But the very same legend occurs in my MS. (28) in the homily preceding that of the Tobit legend.
 We have thus an indication of the probable source of this version (H.M.).
 It was in every probability taken from this or a very similar collection of homilies.

 The minute comparison of the Aramaic (Neub.) with H.G. (for which that is the direct original), besides being interesting as illustrating the way how the abridgement was effected, is also of value for critical purposes.
 One point is especially important.
-When Tobi deposits the money with Gabael he received from him, according to the Greek, a <em>handwriting</em> (5:3) or a <em>note of hand</em>, so also Itala and Jer.
+When Tobi deposits the money with Gaḇael he received from him, according to the Greek, a <em>handwriting</em> (5:3) or a <em>note of hand</em>, so also Itala and Jer.
 H. L. has, a <em>token</em> (4:10), Ar. and H.M. have instead <em>a bag</em>, which to say the least, is very incongruous.
 In H.G. we have <em>a ring</em> as a token, which seems to be superior to all the rest.
 With a slight alteration one could amend the word אמתחת, <em>bag</em>, of H.M., into חתמת, which means a <em>seal</em>.
 This would imply that the Aramaic is a translation from the corrupted Hebrew text and not </em>vice versa</em>.
 But one example alone would not suffice to determine definitely the position in which those texts stand to one another.
 Without pursuing, therefore, this question any further, I limit myself merely to pointing it out.
-Many other similar contributions to the criticism of the text are to be found in this Hebrew version, for which reasonl publish this also, and add an English translation to it.
+Many other similar contributions to the criticism of the text are to be found in this Hebrew version, for which reason I publish this also, and add an English translation to it.
 I have divided it into chapters according to the Aramaic and Greek, but without the division of verses, as these chapters are very small, and it is quite unnecessary to subdivide them any further.</em></blockquote>
 </div>

 <h3>Recordings</h3>